mitraboga/mitraboga/README.md

 <h2>🧑🏽‍💻 Projects are Pinned below 👇🏽</h2>

-- These Projects encompass my learning, curiosity and love for Engineering and Finance!
+- These Projects encompass my learning, curiosity and love for Business and Engineering!

 <h2>🎓 Education</h2>